tsevasd/promotions/README.md

 ## Also

-In calendar promotions you can change the date (day number) to check to another daily promotion
+In calendar promotions you can change the date (day number) to check on another daily promotion